PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/b01-magic.md

 If the final result is greater than zero the effect is successfully cast and takes effect.

+A caster declares the spell to be cast and the action takes up to 3AP.
+At the end of the action the CR is made.

+> Note: The roll is open ended both up and down.

+If the final result is greater than zero the effect is successfully cast and takes effect.

 If the spell can be resisted and the target is unwilling they may resist.
 To resist they make a Resistance Test rolled d100 and adding the sum of two of their stats based on the nature of the Resistance.